 - Chopped fresh parsley

-- 3. While the vegetables roast, cook the pasta until al dente, according to the package directions, probably 9 to 11 minutes.
-Drain the pasta and set it aside.
+- While the vegetables roast, cook the pasta until al dente, according to the package directions, probably 9 to 11 minutes. the pasta and set it aside.

-- 5. Transfer to a lightly oiled 9-inch (23-cm) springform pan.
+- Dump into a lightly oiled 9-inch (23-cm) springform pan.
 Sprinkle with 1/2 cup each Parmesan and mozzarella.
 Bake until set and cheese has browned, about 30 minutes.
 Remove from the oven and let stand 5 to 10 minutes before serving.
 Garnish with parsley.

 If you’re a pasta lover but are getting tired of the typical red sauce and fork-twirling route, give this spaghetti primavera pie a try!
 The caramelized veggies paired wonderfully with the cheesy, eggy sauce.
 Make sure to use a good quality mozzarella so you get that nice melty quality.
 My husband loved this for leftovers for lunches.
 He took a slice of this plus a little bit of marinara to pour over after it was reheated, but I found it to be great as is.